rancher/docs/content/rancher/v2.x/en/installation/ha/_index.md

 This procedure walks you through setting up a 3-node cluster with Rancher Kubernetes Engine (RKE) and installing the Rancher chart with the Helm package manager.

-> **Important:** Rancher Management Server can only be run on an RKE managed Kubernetes cluster.
+> **Important:** The Rancher management server can only be run on an RKE-managed Kubernetes cluster.
 Use of Rancher on hosted Kubernetes or other providers is not supported.

-> **Important:** For the best performance, we recommend a dedicated Kubernetes cluster for Rancher Management Server.
+> **Important:** For the best performance, we recommend a dedicated Kubernetes cluster for the Rancher management server.
 Running user workloads on this cluster is not advised.
 After deploying Rancher, you can [create or import clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#cluster-creation-in-rancher) for running your workloads.

 ## Recommended Architecture